adamwbull/MentoringAPI/README.md

 **/pair/mentee/:MenteeId** - Returns Pair by MenteeId.

+**/pair/both/:MentorId/:MenteeId** - Returns pair if exists for these users.

 **/pair/:UserId** - Returns all Pairs that UserId is a part of.

 ### Pair POST